xmtp/libxmtp/xmtp_mls/IDENTITY.md

    ```

 4. A last resort KeyPackage (signed by the installation key per the MLS spec) is generated and stored on the device.
-5. The app publishes the public signing key, credential, and last resort key package to the account's contact topic on the server.
-This enables other apps to understand that the installation is on the network, associated with the account, and how to contact it.
+5. The app publishes the public signing key, credential, and last resort key package to the server, which stores it under the account.
+Other apps may query for this information to understand that the installation is on the network, associated with the account, and how to contact it.

 **Installation management**

-At any time, the user may enumerate active installations by querying the contact topic for the account.
+At any time, the user may enumerate active installations by querying for all identity updates under the account.
 The user may identify each installation by the creation time as well as the installation key from the signing text.

-In the event of a compromise, malicious app, or no longer used installation, the user may revoke an installation’s messaging access going forward by signing a revocation payload containing the installation’s identity keys using their wallet and publishing it onto the revocation topic.
+In the event of a compromise, malicious app, or no longer used installation, the user may revoke an installation’s messaging access going forward by signing a revocation payload containing the installation’s identity keys using their wallet and publishing it to the server.
+This will subsequently be surfaced in the identity update list for clients to validate.

 **Authentication service**